Noble gas compound: Applications

 Most applications of noble gas compounds are either as oxidising agents or as a means to store noble gases in a dense form.
 Xenic acid is a valuable oxidising agent because it has no potential for introducing impurities—xenon is simply liberated as a gas—and so is rivalled only by ozone in this regard.
 The perxenates are even more powerful oxidizing agents.
-Xenon-based oxidants have also been used for synthesizing carbocations stable at room temperature, in SO2ClF solution.
+Xenon-based oxidants have also been used for synthesizing carbocations stable at room temperature, in link=sulfuryl chloride fluoride|SO2ClF solution.

 Stable salts of xenon containing very high proportions of fluorine by weight (such as tetrafluoroammonium heptafluoroxenate(VI), [NF4][XeF7], and the related tetrafluoroammonium octafluoroxenate(VI) [NF4]2[XeF8]), have been developed as highly energetic oxidisers for use as propellants in rocketry.

 Xenon fluorides are good fluorinating agents.

 Clathrates have been used for separation of He and Ne from Ar, Kr, and Xe, and also for the transportation of Ar, Kr, and Xe.
 (For instance, radioactive isotopes of krypton and xenon are difficult to store and dispose, and compounds of these elements may be more easily handled than the gaseous forms.)
-In addition, clathrates of radioisotopes may provide suitable formulations for experiments requiring sources of particular types of radiation; hence. ^{85}Kr clathrate provides a safe source of beta particles, while ^{133}Xe clathrate provides a useful source of gamma rays.
+In addition, clathrates of radioisotopes may provide suitable formulations for experiments requiring sources of particular types of radiation; hence ^{85}Kr clathrate provides a safe source of beta particles, while ^{133}Xe clathrate provides a useful source of gamma rays.